Partial Routers

 -

-Caching: Partial routers are executed frequently.
-Ensure that the lookup logic (e.g., database queries) is backed by a robust caching strategy using
+Caching: Partial routers are executed on every matching request.
+Ensure all lookup logic (database queries, external API calls) is backed by a robust caching strategy using

 GUID Consistency: When routing to content that implements

-IContent(but is not in the tree), ensure it has a stable, unique GUID to support routing and features like Optimizely Graph. - Segment Management: Always check for null or empty segments to avoid infinite routing loops or unnecessary database hits for malformed URLs.
+IContentbut is not in the page tree, ensure it has a stable, unique GUID to support routing and Optimizely Graph indexing. - Segment Management: Always check for null or empty segments to avoid infinite routing loops or unnecessary database hits for malformed or crawler-generated URLs.

 Conclusion